Potosi, Missouri: History

 A lead mining settlement at this spot, "Mine à Breton" or Mine au Breton, was founded between 1760 and 1780 by Francis Azor, of Brittany, France.
 Moses Austin came here in 1798 with his family, including his son Stephen F. Austin.
 Moses obtained a grant of 7,153 arpents of land from the Spanish Empire and started large-scale mining operations, building his town to support it.
 Moses named the town after Potosí in Bolivia, which was famous for its vast silver mines.
 Austin's tomb and the foundation of his home Durham Hall can still be seen.
 Another mining entrepreneur in Potosi at the time of Moses Austin was James Bryan.
-Firmin Rene Desloge, who emigrated from Nantes, France in 1822 as the progenitor of the Desloge Family in America, located in Potosi and established a mercantile, distillery, fur trading and lead smelting business.
-The Desloge lead mining business Desloge Lead Company and later Desloge Consolidated Lead Company was later relocated to Bonne Terre, MO and also Desloge, MO by his son Firmin V. Desloge.
+Firmin Rene Desloge, who emigrated from Nantes, France in 1822 as the progenitor of the Desloge Family in America, settled in Potosi and established a mercantile, distillery, fur trading and lead smelting business.
+The Desloge lead mining business, Desloge Lead Company (later Desloge Consolidated Lead Company) was eventually relocated to Bonne Terre, and eventually Desloge, by Firmin V. Desloge.

 Potosi was designated county seat in 1814.

-Potosi Is also home to the oldest standing Presbyterian church west of the Mississippi River.
+Potosi is also home to the oldest standing Presbyterian church west of the Mississippi River.
 It is located on West Breton Street, also home to the graveyard that contains the tomb of Moses Austin and his wife Maria Brown Austin.